Huacachina: The Sand-Boarding Expedition of Peru

-Huacachina is only 5kms from it’s sister city, Ica where all the main bus lines stop.
+Huacachina is only 5kms from its sister city, Ica where all the main bus lines stop.
 The city of Ica is only a 4-5 hour bus ride from Lima, and a $2 taxi ride will get you to the small town of Huacachina.
 The norm after a stopover in Ica is to get back on the bus south to Nazca, 2-3 hours away.
+So what is so special about Huacachina and why is it called The Sand-boarding expedition of Peru?

 Huacachina is the only oasis in South America, surrounded by massive waves of sand that stretch to the Pacific.
 It is now known as the best place in Peru to get your thrills on a sand-board and a dune-buggy.
 You can even fork out the cash to hire your own 4×4 and explore the mounds by yourself.